 Adverse events will be reviewed on a case-by-case basis.
-Pls should submit an adverse event report through Cyber IRB within 24 hours of any event that is considered adverse or unexpected, or may present a risk of harm to human subjects.
+As explained in Section 11, Pls should submit an adverse event report through Cyber IRB within 24 hours of any event that is considered adverse or unexpected, or may present a risk of harm to human subjects.
 This form can be accessed by clicking on the approved protocol within Cyber IRB and then selecting the "Adverse Event" button on the left side of the screen.
 The PI may be contacted by the ORP staff for clarifying questions or additional documentation of the incident.
 The adverse event report will be shared with IRB members and reviewed at the next full board meeting.
 The PI will receive an official determination letter outlining steps that need to be taken to rectify the situation and any amendments that need to be filed.
 The PI's department chair and the Vice Provost for Research will receive a copy of this letter.
-During the discussion of each adverse event that is reviewed at a full board IRB meeting, one of these definitions will be assigned to the event and referred to as such in the determination letter.